 What should I tell my healthcare provider before starting COLCRYS?

-See “What is the most important information I should know about COLCRYS?”
+See “What is the most important information that I should know about COLCRYS?”

 - are pregnant or plan to become pregnant.
 It is not known if COLCRYS will harm your unborn baby.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.